 The description of the abbreviations has been added to the beginning of the document.
 Also, abbreviations that were used only once or once after the initialization were removed.

-The abbreviations and language used here typical of the literature in this field.
+The abbreviations and language used here are typical of the literature in this field.

 We understand that the methods for this particular study involve some complex analysis of our data.
 However, we feel that the study of tile drainage hydrology has advanced considerably, and complex analysis methods are now common throughout the literature in this field.
-We respectfully counter the reviewer’s comment, and assert that our description of our methods follows typical convention of other similar studies.
+We respectfully counter the reviewer’s comment and assert that our description of our methods follows typical convention of other similar studies.
 We would like to maintain the current language so that is clear to other researchers what methods were used.

 In response to the reviewer’s comment that the paper is not ‘understandable’, we are unclear as to what specific text is being referred to.
 It is very difficult to respond to the comment that the paper should we re-written without more specifics on where it is lacking.
 We do feel that the paper is written to the standard of this field in the literature.